 Special Collections contains many resources that may be useful in planning a reunion for your class or major anniversary for your student group.
 For assistance, please contact us at firstname.lastname@example.org well in advance of your event.

-For the Class of 1968's 50th reunion in 2018, we have compiled a "memory book" containing the front pages of every issue of the Augustana Observer from the fall of 1964 to the spring of 1968.
-The PDF file is downloadable, and there are no restrictions on printing if you would like to make a hard copy for yourself.
-It will print best on legal- or ledger-sized paper, and you may need to increase the margins if you would like to have the pages bound.
+For the Class of 1968's 50th reunion in 2018, and the Class of 1969's 50th reunion in 2019, Special Collections staff compiled "memory books" containing the front pages of every issue of the Augustana Observer from the fall of each class's freshman year to the spring of each class's graduation.
+The PDF files are downloadable, and there are no restrictions on printing for class members wanting to have hard copies.
+The files will print best on legal- or ledger-sized paper, and you may need to increase the margins if you would like to have the pages bound.